 This BeamLab demo shows a waveguide with a user-defined cross-section and a sinusoidally oscillating waveguide center.
 The fundamental mode is launched into the user-defined trapezoidal multi-mode waveguide and then partly coupled to higher-order modes in the meander section.
 After the meander section an adiabatic transition to a low-index single-mode waveguide strips the excited higher-order modes from the fundamental mode.

-BeamLab demo script: meander.m
+BeamLab demo: meander.m

 The propagation structure consists of a custom waveguide with a trapezoidal core.
 The waveguide center as a function of the distance z follows first a straight line, then a sinusoidally oscillating curve, and finally another straight line.
 In the last propagation section, the refractive index of the trapezoidal waveguide is continuously decreased as a function of the distance z.
-Only a few lines of MATLAB code are required for defining both the trapezoidal core shape and the meander waveguide center.
+Only a few lines of MATLAB® code are required for defining both the trapezoidal core shape and the meander waveguide center.

-This video shows how the intensity distribution changes along the propagation distance z.
+The following video shows how the intensity distribution changes along the propagation distance z.
 The figure shows the two-dimensional intensity distribution I(x,y) normalized to the input intensity and displayed on a logarithmic scale from -20 dB to 0 dB.
 The white lines indicate the location of the waveguide.

 After the calculation has finished, the intensity distribution as a function of propagation distance z is plotted.
-The figure above depicts the intensity distribution I(x,z) at y = 0 µm.
+The following figure depicts the intensity distribution I(x,z) at y = 0 µm.
 The white lines indicate the locations of the waveguides.

-This figure shows a compact three-dimensional view of stacked plots, each portraying the intensity distribution I(x,y) at different distances z.
+The following figure shows a compact three-dimensional view of stacked plots, each portraying the intensity distribution I(x,y) at different distances z.